The Axis of Awesome: "Four Chords"

 "Four Chords" is the Axis of Awesome's best-known work.
 It is a medley of popular songs, set to the I–V–vi–IV progression.
-Many of the songs selected do not actually follow this four-chord progression, and some of the ones that do only include it briefly.
+Many of the songs selected do not actually follow this four-chord progression, and some of the ones that do include it only briefly.
 Since these four chords are played as an ostinato, the band also used a vi–IV–I–V, usually from the song "Save Tonight" to the song "Torn".
 The band played the song in the key of D (E in the live performances on YouTube), so the progression they used is D–A–Bm–G (E, B, C#m, A on the live performances).
 Most of the songs were transposed from their original keys.

 The band continually varied the songs comprising the medley, often incorporating new releases.
 The Axis' song "Birdplane" (itself a parody of the Five for Fighting song "Superman") was always included, as well as "Down Under" by the Australian band Men at Work.
 The medley usually started with Journey's "Don't Stop Believin'.
 The song always concluded with the chorus of "Scar" (by Missy Higgins), except with the final line changed from "Could you leave me with a scar?" to "That's all it takes to be a star" (referring to the four chords themselves).

 On 20 July 2011, the Axis of Awesome released an official music video for "Four Chords" on their YouTube channel.

 Songs in the official music video: